suvirdatta/SD-PUBG-Mobile-Tool/README.md

 ------
 <br>
-MK PUBG Mobile Tool is a professional utility tool that enables you to optimize your PUBG Mobile gaming experience on Gameloop emulator on PC.
+SD PUBG Mobile Tool is a professional utility tool that enables you to optimize your PUBG Mobile gaming experience on Gameloop emulator on PC.
 This tool supports all versions of PUBG Mobile, including:

 *   PUBG Mobile Global
 *   PUBG Mobile VN